Predictia/AQUA/docs/sphinx/source/example_use_case.rst

 .. note::

     The regridding requires the download of auxiliary files containing the grids.
-    Please refer to :ref:`dvc` for more information on how to manage these files.
+    Please refer to :ref:`aqua-dvc` for more information on how to manage these files.

 We can now calculate the mean global temperature time series on the original grid.
 We will use the original data, without regridding them,